I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-vidpntopology-acquirepathinfo.md

 <p>VidPN source identifiers are assigned by the operating system. <a href="display.dxgkddistartdevice">DxgkDdiStartDevice</a>, implemented by the display miniport driver, returns the number N of video present sources supported by the display adapter.
 Then the operating system assigns identifiers 0, 1, 2, ...
 N - 1.</p>

-<p>VidPN target identifiers are assigned by the display miniport driver. <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a>, implemented by the display miniport driver, returns an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff561001">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>

-<p>The D3DKMDT_HVIDPNTOPOLOGY data type is defined in <i>D3dkmdt.h</i>.</p>

-<p>The D3DDDI_VIDEO_PRESENT_SOURCE_ID and D3DDDI_VIDEO_PRESENT_TARGET_ID data types are defined in <i>D3dukmdt.h</i>. </p>

-<p>When you have finished using the D3DKMDT_VIDPN_PRESENT_PATH structure, you must release the structure by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpntopology-releasepathinfo.md">pfnReleasePathInfo</a>.</p>

-<p>A path contains a (source, target) pair, and a topology is a collection of paths.
-This function returns a descriptor for the path, in a specified topology, that contains a specified (source, target) pair.</p>

-<p>You can enumerate all the paths that belong to a VidPN topology object by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpntopology-acquirefirstpathinfo.md">pfnAcquireFirstPathInfo</a> and then making a sequence of calls to <b>pfnAcquireNextPathInfo</b>.</p>

-<p>VidPN source identifiers are assigned by the operating system. <a href="display.dxgkddistartdevice">DxgkDdiStartDevice</a>, implemented by the display miniport driver, returns the number N of video present sources supported by the display adapter.
-Then the operating system assigns identifiers 0, 1, 2, ...
-N - 1.</p>

-<p>VidPN target identifiers are assigned by the display miniport driver. <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a>, implemented by the display miniport driver, returns an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff561001">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>
+<p>VidPN target identifiers are assigned by the display miniport driver. <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a>, implemented by the display miniport driver, returns an array of <a href="..\dispmprt\ns-dispmprt--dxgk-child-descriptor.md">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>

 <p>The D3DKMDT_HVIDPNTOPOLOGY data type is defined in <i>D3dkmdt.h</i>.</p>